mkirzon/HipLogBot/README.md

 1) The code must remain unchanged, regardless of execution context (main.py locally or on GCP, pytest, VS Debugger)
 2)

+Some troubleshooing tips -
+* In VSCode, when using the Test Explorer, I suspect that the pytest.ini file isn't loaded when running the workspace shortcut (as oppose to tests folder or individual tests).
+This is a limitation of the pytest-env plugin I think.

 ## Test cloud functions

 1. Start the functions development server.